-The movie, which wrapped production in Cleveland, Ohio last November, is about what happens when Jenny (Heigl), the daughter of a close-knit family, finally decides to marry.
+"Jennifer's Wedding," which wrapped production in Cleveland, Ohio in November 2013, is about what happens when Jenny (Heigl), the daughter of a close-knit family, finally decides to marry.
 Her old-fashioned parents (Tom Wilkinson and Linda Emond) want her to settle down, but react badly when she announces that she is going to marry a woman.

 While the producers successfully financed the film via Merced Media Partners and PalmStar Media Capital (executive producers are PalmStar’s Kevin Frakes, Merced’s Raj Brinder Singh, Stuart Brown, Lauren Selig and international sales co.
 The Solution Entertainment Group’s Lisa Wilson and Myles Nestel), they needed extra funds to finish the film properly.

 Ex-Paramount production chief Manning developed the Donoghue script over six years at her MM Productions, with Gail Levin jumping on board four years in to help to push the boulder up the hill.
-"This kind of movie used to be made at Paramount all the time," says Manning.
+"This kind of movie used to be made at Paramount all the time," said Manning in a phone interview.
 "They were solid doubles, often they became triples and home runs, a movie you'd make for $12-15 million, in and out, like 'First Wives Club,' that was about something, with a great story.
 That's hard to do now.
 Look around.
 They don't get made by studios, they've become independent movies."

 So Manning got a call during production to introduce her to Marc Hofstatter, who handles film Indiegogo's film campaigns.
 The filmmakers put together a video (see below), which Indiegogo walked them through, step by step.
 "In these types of movies fueled by fans of good stories, they can participate and feel like they helped to get the movie made," says Manning.
 "On some of the campaigns you can buy yourself a credit.
 As a producer I'm against that, we're not offering that.
 We're offering tickets to the premiere and Q and As and a dinner.
 Our biggest perk is the wedding dress Katie wore in the wedding.
 A very expensive dress."

-The producers seek to raise a total of $150,000 by March 28 to pay for music, titles, color and sound.
-They are offering donors the usual exclusive perks: behind-the-scenes footage, signed screenplays, advanced screenings with cast and filmmakers, and retweets from Heigl.
-Through an arrangement with From The Heart Productions, all donations to the campaign are tax-deductible, with a portion of the proceeds going to PFLAG Cleveland (Parents, Family and Friends of Lesbians and Gays).
-Next come distributor screenings and festivals.
+The producers raised $96,000 in two months to pay for music, titles, color and sound.
+They were offering donors the usual exclusive perks: behind-the-scenes footage, signed screenplays, advanced screenings with cast and filmmakers, and retweets from Heigl.
+Through an arrangement with From The Heart Productions, all donations to the campaign were tax-deductible, with a portion of the proceeds going to PFLAG Cleveland (Parents, Family and Friends of Lesbians and Gays).
+Next came distributor screenings; IFC Films picked up the movie.